14 Integral relations of a single-phase atmosphere

 \[ \begin{align} E &= \text{const}. \end{align} \]

-14.3.2 forms of energy
+14.3.2 Forms of energy

 \[ \begin{align} \frac{d}{dt}\int_A\newtilde{I}d^3r = \frac{d}{dt}\int_A-p\nabla\cdot\mathbf{v} - \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r = \int_A\mathbf{v}\cdot\nabla p - \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r. \end{align} \]

 The enthalpy balance is obtained by multiplying this equation by the adiabatic exponent $\kappa = \frac{c^{(p)}}{c^{(V)}}$.
-Analogously one obtains for the kinetic or potential energy
+Analogously, for the kinetic and potential energy, respectively, one obtains

-\[ \begin{align} \frac{d}{dt}\int_AKd^3r & \stackrel{\href{#eq:kin_energy_density_flux_form}{\text{Glg.
-(14.9)}}}{=} \int_A-\mathbf{v}\cdot\nabla p - \rho wg + \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r,\\ \frac{d}{dt}\int_APd^3r & \stackrel{\href{#eq:pot_energy_density_flux_form}{\text{Glg.
+\[ \begin{align} \frac{d}{dt}\int_AKd^3r & \stackrel{\href{#eq:kin_energy_density_flux_form}{\text{Eq.
+(14.9)}}}{=} \int_A-\mathbf{v}\cdot\nabla p - \rho wg + \rho\mathbf{v}\cdot\mathbf{f}_Rd^3r,\\ \frac{d}{dt}\int_APd^3r & \stackrel{\href{#eq:pot_energy_density_flux_form}{\text{Eq.
 (14.11)}}}{=} \int_A\rho wgd^3r. \end{align} \]

 \[ \begin{align} \frac{d}{dt}\int_A\newtilde{I} + Pd^3r &= D - C,\\ \frac{d}{dt}\int_A K d^3r &= C - D \end{align} \]